WeisshorNz/L5-Mission0/README.md

     Carousel with Search Form:
     The homepage includes a dynamic carousel showcasing various aspects of the school.
-    It also includes a search form that allows users to search for specific information within the website.
+    It also includes a search form that allows users to search for specific information within the website(not functional).

     Informational Cards:
     The website presents information using visually appealing cards.
-    These cards are used to highlight different programs, courses, or events at the school.
+    These cards are used to highlight different sport programs, facilities for international students, and events at the school.

-    Designed and implemented by Luis Rodriguez
+    Designed and implemented by Luis Rodríguez